-When comparing the percent change in pain thresholds in primary, secondary, and tertiary locations (Fig. 2), the primary location of CRPS exhibited the greatest average percent increase.
+When comparing the percent change in pain thresholds in primary, secondary, and tertiary locations (Figure 2), the primary location of CRPS exhibited the greatest average percent increase.
 This observation suggests that ketamine has its most potent effect in areas of the body that are most affected by pain due to CRPS.

-Patients with a strong clinical outcome exhibited the greatest improvement in pain thresholds (Fig. 3).
+Patients with a strong clinical outcome exhibited the greatest improvement in pain thresholds (Figure 3).
 This finding suggests that pain thresholds are a valid method to measure pain in CRPS as well as to measure clinical outcomes after treatment with ketamine.
 These results introduce pain thresholds as a tool to optimize the treatment of CRPS.

-We were surprised to find that the upper and lower extremities respond differently to ketamine (Figs. 4, 5).
-When analyzing the lower extremities, there is a plateau in pain thresholds seen between days 3 and 4 of treatment, which suggests that the patients may have received the maximum ketamine benefit.
-However, for patients with CRPS of the upper extremities, a plateau is not conspicuous, which suggests that >4 days of ketamine treatment may be required for an optimal clinical outcome.
+We were surprised to find that the upper and lower extremities respond differently to ketamine (Figures 4-5).
+When analyzing the lower extremities, there is a plateau in pain thresholds seen between day 3 and day 4 of treatment, which suggests that the patients may have received the maximum ketamine benefit.
+However, for patients with CRPS of the upper extremities, a plateau is not conspicuous, which suggests that more than four days of ketamine treatment may be required for an optimal clinical outcome.

-Ketamine treatment has been shown to increase blood pressure.
+Ketamine treatment has been shown to increase blood pressure (14).
 Therefore, elevated blood pressure was expected (Table 2).
 Some patients required additional midazolam during the infusion to counteract anxiety.
-Additional midazolam should be used with caution due to its ability to cause respiratory depression, which could limit the amount of ketamine a patient can receive.
+Additional midazolam should be used with caution due to its ability to cause respiratory depression, which could limit the amount of ketamine a patient can receive (15).
 No adverse hallucinations were observed.
 Nausea was the most common side effect and was effectively treated with dexamethasone and, if necessary, glycopyrrolate.
-Ketamine increases salivation, which can trigger the gag reflex and cause discomfort for the patient.
+Ketamine increases salivation, which can trigger the gag reflex and cause discomfort for the patient (16).
 Glycopyrrolate was given to patients experiencing excess salivation.
 A treatment protocol for ketamine infusions should include the availability of intravenous midazolam, dexamethasone, and glycopyrrolate (Table 2).

 The intensity of pain experienced by patients influences a physician's clinical judgment, decision-making, selection of treatment modalities, potential surgical indications, and the subsequent prognosis.
 An objective method of measuring pain would be a significant advancement for all medical specialties in the treatment of chronic pain.
 Existing clinical pain assessment instruments are restricted to the patient's subjective perception of the intensity of pain.
-The Numerical Rating Scale, Verbal Descriptor Scale, Visual Analog Scale, and other methods are solely dependent upon the patient's opinion.
-These methods are useful for assessing acute pain, but not chronic pain.
+The numerical rating scale, verbal descriptor scale, visual analog scale, and other methods are solely dependent upon the patient's opinion.
+Pain scoring methods are useful for assessing acute pain, but not chronic pain (17, 18).